The School Curriculum

 Our Discovery Curriculum is a bespoke and exciting Key Stage 3 Skills Curriculum which links all curriculum areas through a Skills Framework.
 Our aims are to build and develop the necessary skills to ensure learners are Key Stage 4 ready whilst developing a common language around teaching and learning for all stakeholders including students, teachers and parents.
 The Discovery Curriculum incorporates key themes which link all subject areas through four elements;

-All subjects in year 7 use the skills framework whilst following the National Curriculum for English, Maths, Science, ICT , Modern Foreign Languages, Geography , History, RE , PE, Drama, Music , Design and Art.
-Year 7 also have three lessons of Learn to Learn per week, which supports the thematic approach and focuses on the skills required to achieve success across all areas in key stage 3.
+All subjects in year 7 use the skills framework whilst following the National Curriculum for English, Maths, Science, ICT , Modern Foreign Languages, Geography , History, RE , PE, Drama, Music , Design, Art and Skills For Life.

 Further details of the Year 7 curriculum.